grahamegrieve/ClinicArrivals/documentation/Templates.md

 ### ConsiderTeleHealth

 This message is sent 2-3 hours in advance of the consultation to find out whether a video consulation is appropriate, or whether the patient should come in.
-THe exact wording of the message adapts to condition.
+The exact wording of the message adapts to condition.
 Whatever the question is, the answer is "yes" for a video consultation, and "no" for a physical in person consultation.

 A typical example: